Nit-Rathore/Satellite-Image-Classification-and-Urban-Growth-Modelling/README.md

 # Satellite-Image-Classification
-I trained an ANN model which classifies into four classes of  built-up, vegetation, barren lands and water bodies, using Landsat-5 data along with it's classified image
+Built an Artificial Neural Network which uses the Landsat-5 data along with it's classified image as training data and the model classifies into four classes of  built-up, vegetation, barren lands and water bodies.

-We're using the classifier to generate Land Use/Land Cover(LULC) classification maps for different years.
-In this instance, I have used, 1997 multispectral image of Bangalore data to generate a LULC map for 1998.
+We're using this classifier to generate Land-Use/Land-Cover (LULC) for the same season but different years, In this instance, I have used, 1997 multispectral image of Bangalore data to generate a LULC map for 1998.
-Another alterate method was tried where only a few samples are taken from 1997 to predict the entire classified image of the city in 1997.
+Another alterate method was tried where only a few samples are taken from 1997 to predict the entire classified image of the city in 1997 and 1998.
+The uploaded code here is only taking

 # Urban Growth Modelling
 Using the LULC maps, for various years, I built a Cellular automata model which predicts the built-up growth of the Delhi city in future years.